djaus2/MDImage2Call/README.md

 ## About image.html

-File: image.html in /include
+File: imageMulti.html in /include

-- Display an image from file in /images in fullscreen mode, for desktop or 360 width for phone.
+- Display an image from file in /images /media or /grove in fullscreen mode, for desktop or 360 width for phone.
 - In phone mode can click on it and show in full width mode.

 Parameters:
 - imagefile:        The image file in /images
 - tag               The div Id that the image is placed in
 - alt:              The image alt text
+- imgFolders        A csv list of folders containing images

 Site Setting:
 - in _config.yml